puppetlabs/puppet-docs/source/puppet/5.1/system_requirements.markdown

   * OpenBSD 4.1 and later
   * HP-UX

+>*Note:* While installing `puppet-agent` on Solaris, you may see an error like the following:
+>
+>  ERROR: attribute verification of </lib/svc/method/puppet.
+>    pathname does not exist
+>
+>This is because you must have Read-Write access on the filesystem to install `puppet-agent`.

 ### Prerequisites

 If you install Puppet via the official packages, you don't need to worry about prerequisites; your system's package manager handles all of them.
 These are only listed for those running Puppet from source or on unsupported systems.